 There are ways to automate the installation of software updates, but this is not recommended.
 You should always manually review the lists of available patches before installing updates.

-Applying Kernel Updates
+Apply Kernel Updates

 When you first sign up for Linode and create a virtual server, the Linode Manager automatically creates a configuration profile with the latest kernel selected.
 We update the kernels as necessary and make them available in the Linode Manager.
 In most cases, new kernels will automatically be selected in the configuration profile in the Linode Manager — once we release a new kernel, all you have to do is reboot your Linode to start using it.

-Here’s how to check for a new kernel and start using it on your Linode:
+To check for a new kernel and start using it on your Linode:

 First, check what version kernel your Linode is currently using.
 Log in to your Linode and execute the following command: